audiomuze/tagminder/README.md

 - add MusicBrainz identifiers to all ~~ARTIST~~, PERFORMER, ~~COMPOSER~~, LYRICIST, WRITER, LABEL, WORK, PART and ~~ALBUMARTIST~~ tags leveraging a download of tables from the MusicBrainz database.
 Code now enriches from existing metadata in alib or leverages musicbrainz table if present

-- remember to search for ARTIST and ALBUMARTIST with \\ where musicbrainz_artistid and musicbrainz_albumartistid not like \\ to ensure additional MBID’s are added where appropriate
+- ~~remember to search for ARTIST and ALBUMARTIST with \\ where musicbrainz_artistid and musicbrainz_albumartistid not like \\ to ensure additional MBID’s are added where appropriate~~ Multi-tag entries now catered for.
+Completed!

 - incorporate metadata enrichment leveraging MusicBrainz and inferences based on existing track related metadata in table